vdclab/vdclab-wiki/EffectiveDB.md

 ## Ease of use
-- Browse per genomes to see what was already detected.
+- Browse per genome to see what was already detected.
 - Prediction of secretion based on sequence.
 Easy to analyse, lots of downloadables.

 ## Help